kevinJ045/lulu/docs/docs.md

   utils = "src/utils.lua"
 }
 ```
-You cannot have duplicate names for modules in the same project.

 #### Modules names.
-Names like `main` and `init` are required, `main` is required as the only entry to run or kickstart the bundle *therefore the can only be one `main`*, however, `init` is the namespaced init module
+Names like `main` and `init` are required, `main` is required as the only entry to run or kickstart the bundle *therefore the can only be one `main`*, however, `init` is a namcepaced entry module into libraries.

+- **Note**: You cannot have duplicate names for modules in the same project.

 ### Fetch field
 The `fetch` field tells lulu, when loaded from github, that this github repository is a library and it has something to fetch.